harryleesan/kubernetes-workshop/README.md

 2. Copy the _token_.

-3. Run `kubectl proxy`, do not close the terminal.
+3. Run `kubectl proxy`, leave it running and do not close the terminal.

 4. Open your web browser and navigate to: [http://localhost:8001/api/v1/namespaces/kube-system/services/https:kubernetes-dashboard:https/proxy/](http://localhost:8001/api/v1/namespaces/kube-system/services/https:kubernetes-dashboard:https/proxy/).

 5. Log in using the `token` method (paste the token that you retrieved from step 2).

 6. Now you can view resources in your `namespace`.

 # Lab 2: Deploy your BookInfo application [10 minutes]
-[NOTE]
 Disclaimer: The code for this lab is taken from [Istio's BookInfo Application Tutorial](https://istio.io/docs/examples/bookinfo/).

+We have a BookInfo application that is composed of 4 microservices.
+They have been "dockerised" and the docker images are stored on Docker Hub (public repository).
+Let's see how we can deploy these 4 services into our Kubernetes cluster.

 ## 2.1 Deploy using the manifest (without Helm)

-1. Replace all occurrence of `namespace` in the _Deployment_ and _Service_ resources in `bookinfo.yml` with _your_namespace_.
+1. Replace all `namespace` in the _Deployment_ and _Service_ resources in `bookinfo.yml` with _your_namespace_.

     ```yaml
-    # replace namespace: 111 with
+    # replace namespace: your_namespace with the namespace that is assigned to you.
+    # e.g.
-    namespace: your_namespace
+    namespace: harryl
     ```

-2. Deploy Bookinfo into your namespace
+2. Deploy the 4 services of BookInfo into your namespace

     ```bash
     kubectl apply -f bookinfo.yml
     ```

 ## 2.2 Check the status of the pods from the dashboard
+We have just deployed our BookInfo application (as 4 separate services) into our cluster.
+Let's see how they are doing.

-1. From the Kubernetes dashboard, navigate to your namespace and check if all 4 pods are running.
+1. From the Kubernetes dashboard, navigate to your namespace.

 2. Verify that the 4 services associated with the 6 pods are created correctly.
    They should be named, _productpage-v1_, _details-v1_, _reviews-v1_, _reviews-v2_, _reviews-v3_ and _ratings-v1_.

 ## 2.3 View the application Logs
-We can access the logs of pods from the Kubernetes dashboard.
+We can access the logs of the pods from the Kubernetes dashboard.

-1. Select `pods` and view the logs of your pods.
+1. Select `pods` and view the logs of your pods (try and find where they are).
 Productpage does not log to _stdout, so you won't be able to view any logs for this pod.

 ## 2.4 Access your BookInfo application
+Now our services and pods are running fine.
+Let's access Productpage and see it in action.

 1. Access the Productpage service (ensure that the proxy is still running)